 Where I felt the novel was lacking was in the description of a Librarian’s powers.
 Each Librarian is equipped with the ability to invoke the power of the Library itself, in the form of the Language.
 This is where I thought things were a little too sparse in terms of detail.
 I would have loved if the Language was more detailed.
 The idea the Librarians can alter reality by invoking the power of a secret language is amazing.
 It’s different from anything that I have seen before and it’s really thoughtful that the power of the action changes depending on how precise the language used is.
 When using the Language, it works best when changing something in a way that is natural to that object.

 The presentation of the language itself is what bothered me the most.
-Instead of having a cool name and a detailed description of how the language sounds, or even a small example of a unique made up language, instead, the reader is presented with text in bold English to mark what is said in the Language.
+Instead of having a cool name and a detailed description of how the language sounds or even a small example of a unique made-up language, instead, the reader is presented with text in bold English to mark what is said in the Language.
 I understand that making up your own language is extremely difficult.
 But the idea behind a secret language would be more appealing if there was at least some description of what it sounds like.
 Instead, the reader is told that the language, when spoken around people who do not speak it, just sounds like the language and dialect that the person in question is familiar with.

 Sometimes, the use of language in The Invisible Library felt a little sloppy.
 Inconsistent would be the best word to describe it.
 At times it is extremely detailed and well-written prose.
 Other times, however, it feels a little repetitive and over the top.
 Being a Young Adult novel, the shifts in language make sense at times, but sometimes, it’s a little too much.
 There are often bigger words used in this novel that feel out of place.
-Cogman places them in and then provides a brief definition that will help the reader to understand their meaning, which is a great.
+Cogman places them in and then provides a brief definition that will help the reader to understand their meaning, which is great.
 It boosts vocabulary, but I personally feel like the technique is used a little too often.
 Instead of using fluffy language (which I am normally a huge fan of), when it comes to a novel that revolves around books and precise language use, cutting down on some of the extra words seems like it would have been a better choice.

 In addition to small inconsistencies in language use, there are a number of areas where there is a complete lack of any real detail, which was a little disappointing.
-While there aren’t many areas where this occurs, one in particular stood out and really bothered me.
+While there aren’t many areas where this occurs, one, in particular, stood out and really bothered me.

 The cheap clothing shop Dominic had directed them to was certainly cheap, very definitely cheap, and had little that could be said other than the fact that it was cheap.